[started 17/04/2007, last update 13/11/2018

 As soon as the bell rang, Tuli rushed across the octagon: shrugged off by Gordeau, Tuli lost his balance and stumbled into the fence.
 The prone Tuli immediately received a kick to the face (sending his tooth flying past the representatives from Gold’s Gym), shortly followed by a right hook.
 The fight was over in 26 seconds.
 Gordeau not only broke his hand in the process, but also embedded two of Tuli’s teeth in his foot.

-Zane Frazier, a fourth degree black belt in kempo, had made his name beating up Frank Dux, the infamous ‘inspiration’ behind the highly dubious ‘true story’ of Bloodsport.
+Zane Frazier, a fourth degree black belt in kempo, had made his name beating up Frank Dux, the ‘inspiration’ behind the extremely fake ‘true story’ of Bloodsport.
 He faced Kevin Rosier, an experienced kickboxer who had fought in over 200 competitions and won numerous titles (including World Championships), but since retiring in 1990 had “ballooned to a staggering 345lbs.”

 Like Gordeau, Rosier had also worked as a bodyguard (including music luminaries like Debbie Harry among his clients) and a bouncer, although at rather more reputable locations than the Dutchman – for example, the Marriott, the Hilton and Mulligan's on Hertel, all dance clubs in Buffalo.
 He entered the UFC on three weeks notice and had a two-hour root canal operation the day before.